 How far it’s from Siesta Beach to Siesta Key Village?
 Only a few minutes inland by foot from the closest beach access point (number 5) — how convenient isn’t that?

-But pay attention to that Siesta Key Village is situated at the northern end of Siesta Beach, meaning that a Siesta Key hotel in the south puts you further from the action.
+But pay attention to that Siesta Key Village is situated at the northern end of Siesta Beach, meaning that a hotel in the south puts you further from the action.

 In short, Siesta Beach is for good reason the most popular option for where to stay in Siesta Key.
 Embrace the stunning white shoreline; then walk to Siesta Key Village for precious after-beach entertainment.

-Choose from 16 vacation-ready units defined by bright colors, each feeling like the ideal Florida home.
-Siesta Beach across the street is a glistening magnet, but this lovely Siesta Key resort also puts you within a 10-minute walk of the restaurant-dotted Siesta Key Village.
+- The Sea Spray Resort – Choose from 16 vacation-ready units defined by bright colors, each feeling like the ideal Florida home.
+Siesta Beach across the street is a glistening magnet, but this lovely resort also puts you within a 10-minute walk of the restaurant-dotted Siesta Key Village.

-Crescent Beach – Where to stay in Siesta Key off the beaten path
+Crescent Beach – Where to stay off the beaten path

 Trace the renowned Siesta Beach south to arrive on Crescent Beach.
 Although the two are connected and as pretty, Crescent Beach is a significantly less frequented option for where to stay in Siesta Key.